scikit-learn-contrib/MAPIE/notebooks/classification/tutorial_classification.md

 - Is the chosen conformal method well calibrated ?

+- What are the pros and cons of the conformal methods included in :class:`mapie.regression.MapieClassifier` ?

 ## 1. Conformal Prediction method using the softmax score of the true label